looxis-renaud/remotecontrolled_electric_winch/README.md

 ## Line auto stop in VESC
 Line auto stop can be implemented within VESC with vesc_ppm_auto_stop.patch

-For this to work properly, either connecta Potentiometer to ADC2 and GND to manually control the winch.
+For this to work properly, either connect a Potentiometer to ADC2 and GND to manually control the winch.
 E.g. To wind up the last meters of the line when finishing.
 Or to manually set a tension when used as a rewind winch.
+Note that the potentiometer only reduces tension/speed of the motor when it is running one of the pull programs as controlled via the transmitter!

 If you do not install a Potentionmeter, connect ADC2 to GND.